tristanmorgan/awskeyring/README.md

 Awskeyring is a small tool to manage AWS account keys in the macOS Keychain.
 It has grown to incorporate a lot of [features](https://github.com/tristanmorgan/awskeyring/wiki/Awskeyring-features).

+## Project Status

+Awskeyring is a fairly mature project so it it doesn't see frequent updates but is still being maintained.
+It is tested against the version of Ruby that is shipped with the latest version of macOS, but that ruby version is dated.

 ## Motivation

 The motivation of this application is to provide a local secure store of AWS